GeccoRhiguelNavalta/revspot/README.md

 # RevSpot

-Instagram-style platform for car spotters to share and discover supercar photos.
+Platform for car spotters to share and discover car photos.

 > ⚠️ **Note:** RevSpot is currently under active development and not all features are fully implemented yet.